lendis-advice-offboaridng-interview-exit-interview-hero

 The bottom line is that all of these points contribute to time and cost savings for the company, for example through

-• Increased employee loyalty and consequently lower staff turnover
+• Increased employee retention and consequently lower turnover

 • Process optimization and resulting time savings, e.g. during onboarding and offboarding

-• Secure income for the company by always having enough staff to cover the order situation
+• Secured income for the company through a consistently sufficient number of staff to cover the volume of orders

 Conduct an offboarding interview online?